EmbarkStudios/proto-gen/README.md

 ### Doc comments are executed
 Tonic converts protobuf comments to doc comments, if these include code examples, cargo will attempt to execute them when running `cargo test` (`doc-test` stage).
-This behaviour is different form using `tonic-build`, since those doc-comments are generated where cargo doesn't try to run them.
+This behaviour is different from using [`tonic-build`](https://crates.io/crates/tonic-build), since those doc-comments are generated where cargo doesn't try to run them.
 Running them is almost always guaranteed to fail in the best case (because they will be non-rust code or not code at all), and be a lurking security vulnerability in the worst case where someone have inserted malicious Rust-code in a doc-comment.